fnayre/fnayre.github.io/_posts/2021-01-20-react-callbacks.md

 Let's recap

-- The case for render callbacks is clear, `useCallback` is necessary because it gives us the minimum amount of invalidation required.
+- The case for render callbacks is unambiguous, `useCallback` is necessary because it gives us the minimum amount of invalidation required.
 We must rerender and we must access the last rendered values.

 - The case for side effects is more subtle

   - In some cases invalidation is desirable because we want to schedule the effect execution as soon as possible.

   - In other cases invalidation is superfluous, because we're only interested in executing the same handler code but with the last committed values.

-The question is whether there is a generic rule by which we can distinguish between the 2 last cases.
-This would give us a more refined set of rules to reason about callback usage in React.
+Is there a generic rule by which we can distinguish between the 2 last cases?

 Notice the similarity between render callbacks and the logger example, in both cases, we want React to **output** something into the external world as soon as the internal state of the application has changed.

 There is also a similarity between the event DOM callbacks and the websocket example.
 In both cases, we've told the external world (the user or the network) that we're interested in receiving some kind of **input**.
-When the input arrives, we'll decide what to do next based on the last committed state of the application (Which is correct since commits are a subset of renders.
-For optimisation purposes, the right amount of invalidation in this case is precisely the commit cycles triggered by state changes, the rest are just indesirable glitches).
+When the input arrives, we'll decide what to do next based on the last committed state of the application.
+For optimisation purposes, the right amount of invalidation in this case is precisely the commit cycles triggered by state changes, the rest are just undesirable glitches.

 In other words it all depends on the direction of the dataflow:

 - With output effects, data flows from React into the external world.
 We want that output to happen as soon as something changes internally.